-Joanne leads research, policy and advocacy work at the IWDA IDM Team and is currently Acting Team Leader.
+Joanne leads research, policy and advocacy work at the IWDA IDM Team.
 She was also part of the original research team that developed the IDM (2009-2013).
 Joanne has over 30 years’ experience across government, NGOs, universities and as consultant, focused on public policy, gender and development and international relations.
 She has worked with IWDA in a variety of roles, including as Executive Director (2002-03).

 Kylie is a post doc researcher with the IWDA IDM team.
 She leads statistical analysis for the IWDA IDM Team, and undertook the first full analysis of IDM data, collected by the Fiji Bureau of Statistics in partnership with IWDA (2015-2016), Kylie also led the 2016 IDM country study in Nepal, and development of thinking about how to present the large data set generated by the IDM in a way that is accessible and demonstrates the IDM’s value.

 Janet co-leads the ANU IDM Team and contributes to Program management through the PMG.
 She edited the Methodology Update 2017.
 She also conducts research about Indigenous development at ANU’s Centre for Aboriginal Economic Policy Research.
 Previous roles include lecturing at RMIT and Deakin Universities, and Executive Director of the Australian Council for International Development and the International Women’s Development Agency.